How long does it take to learn Arabic?

 Advanced Level

 After advanced level, you will spend the rest of your journey building vocabulary.
 This is done primarily through reading and listening.
-I cannot emphasize how important it is to practice daily.
-If you don’t use the language, you’ll forget so much.
+I cannot emphasise how important it is to practice daily.
+If you don’t use the language, you’ll forget a lot.
 Spend as much time as you can reading, listening, and speaking the Arabic language.
 In my journey, I never paid as much importance to writing, however, writing definitely is an important language skill that should be included in everyone’s language learning schedule.

 Factors Influencing Learning Pace